collaborative-robotics/collaborative-robotics.github.io/ismr-2023-workshop.md

     * Stereo camera
     * Suturing phantom

-In addition, we will have an [nVidia Clara Holoscan](https://www.nvidia.com/en-us/clara/medical-devices/) and will run a demonstration application.
+In addition, we will have an [nVidia Clara Holoscan AGX](https://www.nvidia.com/en-us/clara/medical-devices/) and will run a demonstration application.

 ## Preparation for Hands-On Session